 Almost all the shops and restaurants were already running but the volume of tourists was not too much.
 It never felt overcrowded.
-Weather was unstable, we had everything from sunny clear days to heavy thunderstorms that flooded some of the pavement roads in the island.
-All together, a nice well-rounded tropical experience!
+Weather was unstable, we had everything from sunny clear days to heavy thunderstorms that flooded some of the paved roads in the island.
+Altogether, a nice well-rounded tropical experience!

 Getting around Koh Lipe

 It’s such a small island there’s no public transportation available.
 You can literally walk everywhere.